sramirezh/Utilities/Git_Commands.md

 $ git rm --cached giant_file  Stage our giant file for removal, but leave it on disk

 git commit --amend -CHEAD
-Amend the previous commit with your change Simply making a new commit won't work, as you need to remove the file from the unpushed history as well
+Amend the previous commit with your change Simply making a new commit wont work, as you need to remove the file from the unpushed history as well

 git push Push our rewritten, smaller commit